Level69JujuNon/RatBeGone/README.md

 # RatBeGone
-This mod assures that you will not got ratted again!
-When loading your game it checks for various forms of rats no matter how obfuscated.
-This is one small advancement to ending ratting.
+This mod prevents you from loading your game if your mods folder contains a RAT(Remote access trojain) this makes it so you cannot get hacked or have your stuff stolen.
+This mod is made for the hypixel skyblock playerbase as ratting is a frequent thing on skyblock though this mod can be used univerally on 1.8.9.